 Thirdly, the interval is set to 5 which is too rough.

-#3 Updated by Michael Schwendt about 1 month ago
+#3 Updated by Michael Schwendt almost 3 years ago

 100/5 is quite fine-grained in my opinion, since with 20 steps it covers the most common use-cases.